-To be a successful investment advisor, you need to do more than manage money.
+To be a better financial advisor, you need to do more than manage money.
 You need to be great at managing relationships.
 While the money part is important, it’s the people part that matters most.
 Relationships are the lifeblood of an effective investment advisory practice.

-Below is a list of five “people things” you can start doing today to become a better financial advisor:
+Below is a list of five things you can start doing today to become a better financial advisor.

 1. Get to Know Your Clients, Prospects and Referral Partners